Biology (BIOL)

 4 Semester Credit Hours (3 Lecture Hours)

 A broad overview of the natural history, classification, phylogeny, ecology, behavior, development and physiology of insects and their kin.
 The lab will involve field work, collection and curation.
-Offered in spring semester of even years.
+Juniors and Seniors only.
+Offered even Spring.
 Stacked with BIOL 5413.

 Prerequisite: BIOL 3413.